 Take a stroll in Marina Grande and don’t leave without a few pictures of the colorful buildings and boats.
 Discover the hidden San Francesco Cloister, get lost on the narrow streets, taste some limoncello, or simply have a coffee in Tasso Square.

 The laid-back vibe of Sorrento will charm you and will leave you wanting more.

 Afternoon – take the bus to Positano

 From Sorrento, take the bus or boat and head to Positano.

 The charming village is less than 20 kilometers away and you’ll get there in roughly 40 minutes by land because of the winding roads.

-Positano is by far the most beautiful town on the Amalfi Coast, and as expected, it’s also the most popular thus crowded.
-With not so many attractions, you can easily spend half of day strolling on the streets of Positano, climbing its narrow stairs, and enjoying the breathtaking views.
+Positano is by far the most beautiful town on the Amalfi Coast, and as expected, it’s also the most popular and thus crowded.
+With not so many attractions, you can easily spend half of the day strolling on the streets of Positano, climbing its narrow stairs, and enjoying the breathtaking views.

 Don’t miss Spiaggia Grande (the main beach in Positano), cocktails at Bar Franco for sunset, the heart-shaped pizza at Chez Black, or the Chiesa di Santa Maria Assunta with its yellow cupola.
 Go shopping for unique clothes or souvenirs to bring back home on the main street of Positano, and eat some delicious and refreshing lemon sorbet.

 Check out my list of picture-perfect locations, and come prepared to take some of the most beautiful photos to hold as a lifelong memory.